brennadev/ios/View Controller Lifecyle and Collection View Methods/View Controller Lifecyle and Collection View Methods/README.md

 When each lifecycle method or delegate method is called, it'll print the method name in the console.
 Some print statements may also show useful information associated with the method.

+To get started with this app, run it and try tapping a collection view cell or scrolling the collection view.

 #### The methods included are:
 - [`UIViewController`](https://developer.apple.com/documentation/uikit/uiviewcontroller):
     - `viewDidLoad()`